 The activity section of the lesson employs small group discussion to examine ways flight leaders can identify and facilitate development opportunities for others.
 A worksheet is provided which can support individual counseling and development planning in the unit.

-Distribute eSchool, Develop Your Flight Worksheet (2018) – two copies per participant.
+Distribute Global College of PME, Develop Your Flight Worksheet – two copies per participant.

 When complete, continue.